 - If there are rooms you don't use, turn off the radiators in them and close the doors.
-Make sure you keep your living room (or the room you use most) warm during the day while you're at home at 21°C/70°F and heat your bedroom to 18°C/64°F before you go to bed.
+Keep your home at a stable, comfortable temperature.

 - Use your heating controls, such as thermostats and timers, to heat your home without wasting energy.

 Some local Age UKs offer home energy checks.
 They'll send a trusted handyperson to your home, who will make sure that your home is energy efficient.
 If necessary, they'll also provide some free equipment to help you save money on your bills.

 Get lots more tips on insulating and draught-proofing your home, as well as how to switch energy deals as this is often the quickest way to save money.